 Another added, “I think the big problem was Mark brought the bomb back to his flat.
 He showed me it and it was about a foot long.
 We had to wait in the rain for a bomb disposal unit to turn up and they took it away.
 We did not hear any explosion so they must have removed it.”

-The fire brigade and an Army Explosive Ordnance Disposal were also on site to handle the bomb.
+The fire brigade and a British Army Explosive Ordnance Disposal unit were also on site to handle the bomb.

-Although Williams was arrested, he was released later without any charges, with the spokesman adding, “A 51-year-old man from Southampton was arrested on suspicion of possessing an explosive substance for an unlawful purpose.
+Although Williams was arrested, he was released without any charges, with a police spokesman adding, “A 51-year-old man from Southampton was arrested on suspicion of possessing an explosive substance for an unlawful purpose.
 He has been released and no further action will be taken against him.”